Civilian employees seek leave donations

 DALLAS – The Army & Air Force Exchange Service is offering a warm welcome – and a bite to eat – to visitors, Department of Defense contractors and civilians at its restaurants and Express locations.

-The Exchange’s more than 1,700 quick-serve restaurants and 330 Expresses worldwide are open for anyone with installation access to dine in or pick up grab-and-go fare as long as the items are consumed on the installation (the lone exception being locations in Korea, where authorized civilian visitors and workers are permitted to dine in Exchange restaurants, but not purchase items at Express locations).
+The Exchange’s more than 1,700 quick-serve restaurants and 330 Expresses worldwide are open for anyone with installation access to pick up grab-and-go fare as long as the items are consumed on the installation.

 “Along with serving airmen, Soldiers and their Families, the Exchange is pleased to offer food and refreshments to civilian visitors and workers,” said Air Force Chief Master Sgt.
 Luis Reyes, Exchange’s senior enlisted adviser.
-“All are welcome to dine with us or grab a quick bite – no need to leave the installation for meals.”
+“All are welcome to … grab a quick bite – no need to leave the installation for meals.”

 All of the Exchange’s restaurants offer better-for-you menu choices featuring reduced-calorie entrees.
 The Exchange carries more than 400 BE FIT-approved items, including fresh fruit, yogurt, hard-boiled eggs, nuts, bottled water and more.
 Healthier Choices, Healthier Lifestyle shelf tags easily identify these items at Express locations.